 When shopping for vegetables at the grocery store, take a look at the fresh veggies that are on sale.
 For example, some weeks bell peppers will cost $1.99 per pound, which is expensive, while other weeks they'll be on sale for 99 cents per pound.
 That's the week when you buy that vegetable.

 7. Deli meat

 Just as veggies have sale prices each week, deli meats do, too.
-Stick with leaner choices like chicken, ham, turkey, or roast beef, and look for the store's own brand because it always tends to be cheaper.
-(Note: the deli meats that end in the letter "I" are generally very high in saturated fat!)
+Stick with leaner choices like chicken, ham, turkey, or roast beef, and look for the store's own brand because it tends to be cheaper.
+(Note: the deli meats that end in the letter "i" are generally very high in saturated fat!)

 Buying real oats in the bulk section can save you both money and unnecessary added sugars compared to the processed instant oats that come in individual packages.
 Whole oats can be cooked just as quickly in the microwave, too.

 9. Canned tuna